 The Latin script is the writing system in widest use in Europe.
-Cyrillic is used by several countries, for example Bulgaria and Serbia and the Greek alphabet is used by Greece.
+Cyrillic is used by several countries, for example Bulgaria and Serbia, and the Greek alphabet is used by Greece.

 Many languages have modified letters by adding diacritics, for example, ą in Polish or created digraphs, for example, œ in French or new letters, for example þ (thorn) in Icelandic.

-America

-##
+Americas ##

+Thousands of languages were spoken before contact with Europeans.

+Many are now critically endangered but some have been given official status, for example, Guaraní and Aymara.

 Eskimo-Aleut

-##
+Eskimo languages split into Inuit languages written in Latin and Inuktitut Syllabics and Yupic languages written in the Latin and Cyrillic scripts.
+Kalaallisut, spoken in Greenland, is an EGIDS level 1 language.

+Aleut is spoken in Alaska.
+It is an EGIDS level 7 language, using, for example, ĝ circumflex and x circumflex (which has no precomposed form in Unicode 8.0).

 Africa